playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-error-handling/index.md

 #### React

-While some other frameworks catch errors inside of async APIs (like React's `useEffect`), React will not recover from an error thrown in _any_ of the built-in React Hooks covered so far:
+While some other frameworks catch errors inside async APIs (like React's `useEffect`), React will not recover from an error thrown in _any_ of the built-in React Hooks covered so far:

 ```jsx
 const App = () => {